-Distilling information to its essence in order to communicate effectively with others and sharing, through discussion, teaching, presentation and conversation is a great passion, He regularly talks and presents on archaeology to local groups, at conferences, on the television, radio, newspapers, magazines and via the internet.
-He has been interviewed by the national press including BBC Radio 4, BBC Breakfast and Guardian newspaper.
-He has appeared on Channel Four, radio Nottingham, radio Leicester, Nottingham Post, Mansfield Chad Newspaper, Sherwood Life Magazine, NottsTV and others.
+Distilling information to its essence in order to communicate effectively with others and sharing, through discussion, teaching, presentation and conversation is a great passion, He regularly talks and presents on archaeology to local groups, at conferences, on the television, radio, newspapers, magazines and via the Internet.
+He has been interviewed by the national press including BBC Radio 4, BBC 1 Breakfast, and The Guardian newspaper.
+He has been interviewed by the International Press including Archaeology Magazine and the New York Observer in the USA, and the Russian media.
+He has also appeared on Channel Four, BBC East Midlands Today, NottsTV, Radio Nottingham, Radio Leicester, in the Nottingham Post, Mansfield Chad Newspaper, Sherwood Life Magazine, Current Archaeology, Heritage Daily, and others.

 He has previously acted as a consultant to Channel Four’s “Walking Through History” offering expert advise and location knowledge, as well as being interviewed by Tony Robinson at King John’s Palace and the Parliament Oak, and was also as an independent site consultant to Channel Four’s Time Team at King John’s Palace.

 He is a member of The Society for Medieval Archaeology, The Medieval Settlement Research Group, The Historic Geography Research Group, The British Geophysical Association, The International Society for Archaeological Prospection, The Near Surface Geophysics Group, and The East Midlands Geological Society.